jadecobra/python_tdd_exercises/source/exceptions/IndentationError.rst

 ----

 Spacing/Indentation matters in Python.
-Where code is placed and how it is spaced has an effect on how the code is interpreted as well as how a human being comprehends the intention behind the code.
+Where code is placed and how it is spaced has an effect on how it is interpreted as well as how someone understands the idea behind it.
 Some people indent with 2 spaces, others indent with 4.
 This exercises uses 4 spaces to indent as it is the `recommended convention <https://peps.python.org/pep-0008/#indentation>`_

 An `IndentationError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#IndentationError>`_ is raised when indentation is not right.
 The exercises in this chapter are intended to get you familiar with proper Indentation

 ****************
 requirements
 ****************

 :doc:`how to make a python test driven development environment </how_to/make_tdd_environment>`